LucyHeath/Lay-by/README.md

 ## Features
 * All users can search for locations by name and filter search results by countries.
-* All users can view locations detailed information about the site, including the average user rating and reviews left by other users.
+* All users can view locations and detailed information about the site, including the average user rating and reviews left by other users.
 * Users can register for an account which allows them to log in
 * Logged in users can create, update and delete locations.
 * Logged in users can write, edit and delete their own reviews of the locations.